benztimm/csc648-03-fa22-team04/README.md

 # CSC - 648 - Team 4: Code Repository

-## Please when ready add your teams application URL or IP to the repository description.
-This will help with grading.
-Teams are expected to keep this value up to date.

 ## Team:

 | Student Name | Student Email | GitHub Username |